7 nutrition and lifestyle tips to fight menopausal weight gain

 About the Author

 Helen Morton (DipION) is a qualified, registered Nutritional Therapist.
 She is a member of the British Association for Applied Nutrition and Nutritional Therapy (BANT) and Complimentary and Natural Health Care Council (CNHC).
 Helen has a special interest in nutrition for mental health, stress management, overall women’s health including menopause, and sports and running performance.
-You can email Helen at firstname.lastname@example.org, call her at +44 (0)7984439259, or visit her website: www.helenmortonnutrition.com
+If you would like to book a free 20-minute consultation with Helen to discuss your individual nutritional requirements, please visit her website at: www.helenmortonnutrition.com